Endurance and stamina are key attributes for all cyclists, but how do you improve them?

 Whatever your ability, or level, every cyclist should incorporate some basic themes into their weekly training plan in order to improve endurance.
 “I advise my cyclists to carry out at least one basic endurance ride per week,” says Bottrill.
 “This will be a lower intensity ride of roughly three hours.
 If training on power or heart rate it will be between zones one and three, and you should be able to hold a conversation with a training partner.”

-If you’re short of time, Bottrill suggests you up the intensity, spending more of your time in heart rate or power zones two-three.
-“If you haven't got a heart-rate monitor, or power meter, it’s worth investing in one,” he says.
-“Measuring your effort means you train the correct physiological system and so training becomes more effective.”
+If you’re short on time, Bottrill suggests you up the intensity, spending more of your time in heart rate or power zones two to three.
+“If you haven’t got a heart-rate monitor, or power meter, it’s worth investing in one,” he says.
+“Measuring your effort means you train the correct physiological systems and so training becomes more effective.”

 Club rides can be good for endurance training as they tend to be longer and at a steadier pace.
 Make sure you’re training in the right group, though.
 “If the group pace is too hard or too easy then you need to find a different one; measuring your effort with heart rate or power will tell you if your club ride is right for you,” says Bottrill.

 A great way of improving endurance in a relatively short training session is to build time spent in your zone three.
 Doing this is a good starting point for training for half and full Ironman.
 A three-hour ride with level three sections is a good basis of any endurance based training plan.

 “Start by doing three-four 10-minute blocks of level three with 10 minutes in between each, and over the weeks build the time spent in that zone,” says Bottrill.
 “You could go as far as doing two times one hour at level three.”

 If you want to achieve success it’s essential you plan your weekly sessions, and that they show a gradual progression in time and/or intensity.